 This book employs some tropes currently very popular – there are two sets of couples, one in the past and one in the future, who are tied together in some way that becomes more clear as the story progresses; each couple goes through similar relationship arcs; and the narrative goes back and forth between the two time periods.

 Most of this story takes place in the same Gothic house in Herne Hill, a district in south London, England.
 In the summer of 2009, Julia Conley discovers she has inherited this house from an aunt she barely remembers.
 In the summer of 1849, Imogen Grantham is a young, neglected wife feeling trapped in that same house.
 Both women are living lives mostly devoid of emotional connection, in Julia’s case by choice, and in Imogen’s case by circumstance.
-But that summer, each of them is awakened in ways they never dreamed possible.
+That summer, each of them is awakened in ways they never dreamed possible.
 But the barriers to fulfillment, especially for Imogen – a woman in the mid-19th Century – are formidable.

 Discussion: There are some nice turns of prose in the book, such as this description of Gavin, a painter, trying to capture the enigmatic character of Imogen: